antrea-io/antrea/docs/antrea-network-policy.md

 - Rules assume the priority in which they are written. i.e. rule set at top takes precedence over a rule set below it.

-### kubectl commands for ClusterNetworkPolicy
+### kubectl commands for Antrea ClusterNetworkPolicy

-The following kubectl commands can be used to retrieve ACNP CRDs:
+The following kubectl commands can be used to retrieve ACNP resources:

 ```
     # Use long name